-Synopsis STR2OBJ(in PTR object_string, Usage Common to clients and servers.
-Description The $stre{2OBJ}$ function creates an object reference from an unbounded string.
-When a client has called $stre{2OBJ}$ to create an object reference, the client can then invoke operations on the server.
+Synopsis object_reference) ject reference from an interoperable object Usage Common to clients and servers.
+Description When a client has on creates an object reference from an unbounded string. called STR2OBJ to create an object reference, the client perations on the server.
 Parameters The parameters for STR2OBJ can be described as follows: object_string This is an in parameter that contains a pointer to the address in memory where the interoperable object reference is held.
 This parameter can take different forms.
 See "Format for input string" for more details. object_reference This is an out parameter that contains a pointer to the address in memory where the returned object reference is held.
-Format for input string The object_string input parameter can take different forms, as follows Stringified interoperable object reference (IOR) The CORBA specification defines the representation of stringified IC references, so this form is interoperable across all ORBs that support IIOP.
-For example: IOR:000 You can use t
+Format for input string Stringified interview of the CORBA string F input parameter can take different forms, as follows: eroperable object reference (IOR) pecification defines the representation of stringified IOR this form is interoperable across all ORBs that support mple: IOR:000

 This is one of two possible formats relating to the corbaloc mechanism.
 The corbaloc mechanism uses a human-readable string to identify a target object.
 A corbaloc:rir URL can be used to represent an object reference.
-It defines a key upon which resolve_initial_references is called (that is, it is equivalent to calling OBJRIR).
+It defines a key upon which resolve\initial\references is called (that is, it is equivalent to calling OBJRIR).